jbarlow-mcafee/docker-misp/README.md

 This will produce an image called: ```opendxlcommunity/docker-misp```

-# How to run it in 3 steps:
+# How to run it in 2 steps:

 About ```$docker-root``` - If you are running Docker on a Mac, there are some mount directory restrictions by default (see: https://docs.docker.com/docker-for-mac/osxfs/#namespaces).
 Your ```$docker-root``` needs to be either one of the supported defaults ("Users", "Volumes", "private", or "tmp"), otherwise, you must go to "Preferences" -> "File Sharing" and add your chosen $docker-root to the list.

 We would suggest using ```/docker``` for your ```$docker-root```, and if using a Mac, adding that to the File Sharing list.

-## 1. Initialize Database
+## 1. Start the container

+If you just want to quickly spin up a new MISP container without needing to preserve any application data beyond the lifetime of the new container, you can run the following command:

 ```
 docker run -it --rm \
+    -p 443:443 \
+    -p 80:80 \
+    -p 3306:3306 \
-    -v $docker-root/misp-db:/var/lib/mysql \
+    -p 50000:50000 \
-    opendxlcommunity/misp /init-db
+    opendxlcommunity/misp
 ```

-## 2. Start the container
+In this mode, the container will, on its initial startup, generate an internal database, app, and SSL certificate/key configuration.

+If you want to have the container preserve / use data from external volumes, you can run the following command instead:

 ```
 docker run -it -d \
     -p 443:443 \
     -p 80:80 \
     -p 3306:3306 \
+    -p 50000:50000 \
     -v $docker-root/misp-db:/var/lib/mysql \
+    -v $docker-root/misp-config:/var/www/MISP/app/Config \
     opendxlcommunity/misp
 ```

+A new database will automatically be created and stored into the `$docker-root/misp-db` directory if the directory is empty as the container is started up for the first time.
+The contents of the directory should be preserved even if the container is restarted (or a new container referencing the same volume is created).

+Similarly, the contents of the `$docker-root/misp-config` directory will be populated with default MISP configuration data only if the directory is empty at container startup time.

-## 3. Access Web URL
+## 2. Access Web URL
 ```
 Go to: https://localhost (or your "MISP_FQDN" setting)